Polymer/polymer-starter-kit/docs/neon-animated-pages.md

 ## Update your dependencies

-- First thing first, we need to replace the `iron-pages` import in `app/elements/elements.html` with a set of components from the `neon-animation` librairy, including `neon-animated-pages`:
+- First thing first, we need to replace the `iron-pages` import in `app/elements/elements.html` with a set of components from the `neon-animation` library, including `neon-animated-pages`:

 ```patch
 - <link rel="import" href="../bower_components/iron-pages/iron-pages.html">